Leveraging ASIC AI Chips for Homomorphic Encryption: Artifact Appendix

 \subsection{BAT for Modular Reduction}

-The primary objective of the modular reduction after performing 32-bit multiplication into 64-bit partial sum in \figref{fig:CROSS_Scalar_Flow} is to compress the 64-bit partial sum into a 32-bit format required by subsequent pipeline stages, i.e., the final value needs to fit in 32 bits but its actual value could be larger than $q$.
-Therefore, instead of full modular reduction, we implement a lazy partial reduction to bring 64-bit partial sum to fit 32 bits (but might larger than $q$).
-This allows us to only target the "overflow" bits beyond the 32-bit boundary and apply BAT to it, making it a low-precision MatMul.
+The primary objective of the modular reduction after performing 32-bit multiplication into 64- or 48-bit partial sum in \figref{fig:CROSS_Scalar_Flow} is to compress the 64- or 48-bit partial sum into 32-bit value range required by subsequent pipeline stages, i.e., the final value needs to fit in 32 bits but its actual value could be larger than $q$.
+Therefore, instead of full modular reduction, we implement a lazy partial reduction to bring 64- or 48-bit partial sum to fit 32 bits (but might larger than $q$).
+This allows us to only target the ``overflow" bits beyond the 32-bit boundary and apply BAT to it, making it a low-precision MatMul.

-This BAT-based formulation enables offloading the reduction to the matrix engine, replacing a sequence of vectorized shifts and additions.
-However, we omit this optimization in our final TPU implementation, because the $4 \times 4$ ($K=4$) reduction dimension is insufficient to saturate the TPU’s coarse-grained Matrix Unit (MXU).
+This BAT-based formulation enables offloading the modular reduction to the matrix engine, replacing a sequence of vectorized shifts and additions.
+However, we omit this optimization in our final TPU implementation, because the $4 \times 4$ ($K=4$) reduction dimension is insufficient to saturate the TPU’s 128$\times$128 Matrix Unit (MXU).
 The resulting systolic array under-utilization makes standard vector instructions more efficient.
 Conversely, this technique is well-suited for architectures with finer-grained tensor engines (e.g., GPUs), where smaller tile granularities can effectively exploit such small matrix multiplications to achieve higher throughput.

 Specifically, the detailed math behind BAT lazy reduction is listed below, assuming multiplication of $a$ and $b$ produces a 64-bit $psum$, which is decomposed into $2K{=}8$ bytes $c_j$, $j\in[0,8)$.